-It's actually much easier to apply for an education visa inside of Thailand because the language schools are crying out for students, and are therefore willing to do all the legwork required to sign you up.
+It's actually much easier to apply for an education visa inside of Thailand.
+This is because the language schools are crying out for students and are therefore willing to do all the legwork required to sign you up.

-The only hassle is having to go to Laos or any other country in the surrounding region to get your ED visa.
-But as I'm sure you can tell, this is why the ED visa became such a popular route for the “Oh my God, I don't want to go home.
-How can I stay here for longer” type traveller.
+The only hassle is having to go to Laos or any other country in the surrounding region to get your ED Visa.
+But as I'm sure you can tell, this is why the ED Visa became such a popular route for the “Oh my God, I don't want to go home.
+How can I stay here for longer?” traveler.

-Note that if you have a single entry ED visa, when you want to travel abroad, you have to get a re-entry permit to leave and come back in.
+Note that if you have a single entry ED Visa, when you want to travel abroad, you have to get a re-entry permit to leave and come back in.
 This can be conveniently done at Suvarnabhumi Airport before you leave.
-You can file to pause your visa so that the period of your leave will not be included in the duration of your visa.
-To get a re-entry permit, you need the following:

 All in all, this visa is a good choice if you want to stay long term, and learn Thai, of course!